yjlim-larr/Reinforcement_learning/Policy_gradient/TRPO/README.md

 ____
 ### Practical algorithm
 Step 1 and step 2 is used for estimating objective and constraint. **Step 3** explains conjugate gradient algorithm followed by line search for udpating policy.
-**NOTE: With regard to (3), we construct the Fisher information matrix (FIM) by analytically computing the Hessian of the KL divergence, rather than using the covariance  matrix of the gradients**
+**NOTE: With regard to (3), we construct the Fisher information matrix (FIM) by analytically computing the Hessian of the KL divergence, rather than using the covariance  matrix of the gradients.** Appendix C describes how to implement trpo.

 ____
 ### Appendix C: